 - As controversial as it is, I am from Southern Indiana and in my family, we always have macaroni in our chili.
 These days, I always make my pasta separately and rinse it well so it doesn’t stick together.
 Then I sit it out on the table along with the cheese, sour cream and crackers for people to add the pasta if they want.

 - I used my 6 qt Cuisinart Slow Cooker for this chili because I love that I can brown my ground beef in the unit.
 However, you can use any 6 qt slow cooker.

 - 1 lb Ground Beef

-- 1 tsp Freeze Dried Garlic or 3-4 cloves Fresh Garlic minced.
+- 1 teaspoon Freeze Dried Garlic ( or 3 cloves Fresh Garlic minced.)